 Internal decorations

 Repair category 2

 Notes Decorative finishes are worn.
-There is some DIY decorative finishes.

 Cellars

 Repair category -

-Notes None.
+Notes N/A.

-Electricity Repair category 2 Notes The seller has advised that the property has been fully re-wired.
-Further information can be obtained form the seller.
-The electrical installation appears dated with sockets and switches being of mixed ages.
-There is a loose socket.
-There is older wiring and exposed wiring in the roof space.
-The seller believes that this is redundant.
+Electricity

+Repair category 2

+Notes The electrical installation appears dated with an older consumer unit in place.
 Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas
+Ø Gas

 Repair category -

-Notes Not applicable.
+Notes N/A.

-F Water, plumbing and bathroom fittings

-Repair category 3

-Notes Dampness has been recorded to linings adjacent to the bath.
-See 'Dampness, Rot and Infestation' section for further information.
+Water, plumbing and bathroom fittings Repair category 2 Notes Dampness has been recorded adjacent to the bath at the shower head end.
+See Dampness, rot and infestation section for further information.
+Sealant is worn and there is mould evident.
+Failure to seals can result in dampness/decay within hidden areas of the property.